-In December 2014, the Company's board of directors adopted the Wave Life Sciences Ltd. 2014 Equity Incentive Plan (the "2014 Plan"), and reserved 1,763,714 ordinary shares for issuance under this plan, which was increased to 5,064,544 in 2015, to 6,064,544 in 2017, to 6,943,344 in 2018, and to 7,971,331 in 2019.
+In December 2014, the Company's board of directors adopted the Wave Life Sciences Ltd. 2014 Equity Incentive Plan (the "2014 Plan").
 The 2014 Plan authorizes the board of directors or a committee of the board to grant incentive share options, non-qualified share options, share appreciation rights, restricted awards, which include restricted shares and restricted share units ("RSUs"), and performance awards to eligible employees, consultants and directors of the Company.
 The Company accounts for grants to its board of directors as grants to employees.